xoto6bl4/qa-sauce-demo-project/README.md

   ## ⚠️ Limitations

 - API testing was not included because Sauce Demo does not provide a public REST API for this project scope.
+- Database / SQL testing was not performed because database access and backend data layer are not available for Sauce Demo.
-- Real payment processing, order history, and backend validation were not tested because they are not available in the demo application.
+- Real payment processing, order history, shipping provider selection, and backend validation were not tested because they are not available in the demo application.
 - Automation testing was not included in this project version.
+- Cross-browser testing was not performed; testing was executed in Google Chrome.

 ## 📊 Test Execution Results